duqtools/duqtools/CONTRIBUTING.md

 ### Setup

-*Duqtools* targets Python 3.7, which is the version available on [eufus](https://wiki.eufus.eu/doku.php).
+*Duqtools* targets Python 3.9 or newer and is compatible with python 3.10, which is the version available on [eufus](https://wiki.eufus.eu/doku.php).

 Clone the repository into the `duqtools` directory: